EBS 2026학년도 수능특강 영어독해연습 01강

 One might ____ why having a conversation on a mobile phone while driving is so much more disruptive than, for example, having a conversation with a passenger in the car.

-A remote interlocutor is much less likely to pick ____ these cues and therefore will continue to make cognitively demanding conversation at a time when the secondary task needs to be shut down to devote resources to the main driving task.
+A remote interlocutor is much less likely to pick up these cues and therefore will continue to make ____ demanding conversation at a time when the secondary task needs to be shut down to devote resources to the main driving task.

-A cognitively demanding conversation, especially one over which the driver has little or no control in terms of dynamically adjusting his or her allocation of cognitive resources, ____ to interfere with computation of speeds, distances and widths as required by the driving task, probably as a result of diminished attention to sensory inputs.
+A cognitively demanding conversation, especially one over which the driver has little or no control in terms of dynamically adjusting his or her allocation of ____ resources, appears to interfere with computation of speeds, distances and widths as required by the driving task, probably as a result of diminished attention to sensory inputs.

 9 묶음 서비스